bluejayA/substation/docs/reference/developers/detailview-guide.md

 **DetailView** is a reusable component for rendering detailed information screens with section-based layouts and scrollable content.
 It standardizes how detailed resource information is displayed, providing consistent formatting for field labels, values, and hierarchical organization.

+Detail screens shouldn't require 300 lines of manual component assembly.
+DetailView gives you sections, fields, scrolling, and consistent formatting in a fraction of the code.
+Build detail views, not boilerplate.

 ## Location

 - **Component:** [Sources/Substation/Components/DetailView.swift](https://github.com/cloudnull/substation/blob/main/Sources/Substation/Components/DetailView.swift)